Profiles

 Keeping a process-oriented system running

-Staying close to the work
+Staying close to the team and the work

 For Arjun, the work of staying creative isn’t confined to designing; it comes from getting far away from all of it.
 “If I want to stay creative with this,” he says, “I need to do other things.”
 Long-distance cycling, cooking, even 3D printing, these are more than just hobbies for him.
 They’re what help him process, reset, and think differently.